yacineMahdid/artificial-intelligence-and-machine-learning/README.md

 ## Table of Content
 - [Artificial Intelligence Search Algorithm in Java](https://github.com/yacineMahdid/artificial-intelligence-from-scratch/tree/master/AI%20Search%20Algorithm%20in%20Java) ☕ : informed and uninformed search algorithm including breadth first search, depth first search, iterative deepening search, greedy search,steepest ascent hill climbing and A*!
+- [EEG Headset Converter with KNN](https://github.com/yacineMahdid/artificial-intelligence-from-scratch/tree/master/EEG%20Headset%20Converter%20with%20KNN) 🧠 : A real life example of the KNN algorithm being put to use to match two electroencephalographic headset who have different electrodes topology.
+An implementation of the KNN is also given.